Louise Lundsgaard

-Louise Lundsgaard Winter Kristiansen (born 24 September 1987) is a Danish international footballer who plays as a forward.
-She was a member of the Denmark national team.
-She was part of the team at the 2016 Algarve Cup.
-On club level she plays for Brøndby IF in Denmark.
+Louise Lundsgaard Winter Kristiansen (born 24 September 1987) is a Danish former international footballer who played as a forward.
+She was a member of the Denmark national team and took part in the 2016 Algarve Cup.
+Lundsgaard played for A-Liga clubs BSF, IK Skovbakken (now AGF), and Brøndby.

 She made her debut on the Danish national team in October 2006, against the USA at a tournament in Busan, South Korea.

 She has previously appeared for Ballerup-Skovlunde Fodbold and IK Skovbakken.